The comment period for proposed New York State Department of Financial Services (DFS) Regulations 206 and 208 is currently open until June 19, 2017!

 So who will any expansion of this practice help and who will it hurt?

-Of course some small segment of the title industry will be helped, but will this happen at the expense of the consumer, the very people that these regulations are supposed to help?
+Of course some small segment of the title industry will thrive, but will this happen at the expense of the consumer who are the very people that these regulations are supposed to help?
 In effect, it’s my opinion that the DFS will ultimately be picking title industry winners and losers!

-When a contractual relationship between various parties to a transaction exists (i.e. mortgage lender and title company), objectivity and due diligence may be clouded by the desire to close the deal.
+When a contractual relationship between various parties to a transaction exists (i.e. attorney and title company), objectivity and due diligence may be clouded by the desire to close the deal.

 The consumer will be impacted once again as a limited number of title industry players with ‘deep pockets’ create these ABR’s and JV’s, while smaller title companies unable to compete will be hurt and may ultimately be forced close.
-Less competition means less choice for the consumer and more potential that issues detrimental to their best interests will arise!
+Less competition means less choice for the consumer, and the potential that issues detrimental to their best interests will arise and be allowed to fall through the cracks!

 Finally, while ‘steering’ of business is also a net negative for the consumer, ABR’s and JV’s tend to reward such activity.